 Here’s her story (hint: the human connection is an important part of impact travel).

-1. During your trip you attended the Berlin Marathon.
+1. During your trip to Europe you attended the Berlin Marathon.
 How did this experience impact you?

 I woke up on the day of the race intending to go shopping and walk around the city.
 My friends headed to the race to find Thomas, so I decided to tag along.
 Plus, many of the streets were blocked off, and many of the stores were closed.

 We stepped up to mile six, and I remember I started to tear up.
 There were people from all over the world waving flags and cheering in different languages.
 They were cheering for their family and friends and strangers.
 You could see the faces of people who had been training for months, all for this very moment.
 Runners smiled at each other and waved.
 Others tried ever so gracefully to drag their tired feet across the pavement.
 Thomas passed us, and we waved and shouted.
 A few seconds later, he was headed into the sunlight.

 We stopped at miles 11, 18 and the finish line.
 Each stop gave me goosebumps.
 I watched as thousands of runners from across the globe ran together.
 You could see runners helping each other, pacing each other, saying “you can do it,” running next to each other.
 They weren’t running against each other.
 They were running together.

 The Berlin Marathon reminded me that we’re all in this race called life together.
 We might all have different goals, but we’ll get further if we work together and not alone.
 It was an amazing image to see the world cheering each other on, especially when we all feel divided most of the time.
 If we treated life like the Berlin Marathon, we’d realize how important it is to come together and work as a team, despite our different views.
 I’ve never seen so many happy people in one place.
 All I wanted to do was hug everyone who cross the finish line!

 2. How do you think travelers can go about forming more human connections on the road?